 This all-volunteer group has been in existence since 1995.
-Victim Survivor Advisory Council (VSAC) is made up of women and men who identify themselves as a victim/survivor of sexual abuse or as the parent or partner of a victim/survivor of sexual abuse.
+Victim Survivor Advisory Council (VSAC) is made up of people who identify themselves as a victim/survivor of sexual abuse or as the parent or partner of a victim/survivor of sexual abuse.
 However, not everyone identifies publicly as a victim.
-Everyone is able to contribute to the committee in his or her own way.
+Everyone is able to contribute to the committee in their own way.
 Though we are not a support group, we are considered to be agents of change.

 The Alliance represents victims/survivors on key policy and community issues.
 VSAC was created in order to provide an ongoing dialogue between victim/survivors and The Alliance on a multitude of topics.
 VSAC members work to end sexual violence by: reviewing literature produced by The Alliance to make sure it is victim/survivor sensitive, giving feedback to The Alliance about its proposed plans for services, reviewing public service announcements for television, giving television and newspaper interviews, speaking to community groups including schools and prisons, testifying at public hearings at the legislature, and writing letters to the editor for newspapers and magazines.Email VSAC